BI0

 STATEMENT

-When I am working, anything within reach becomes an implement to apply and manipulate paint.
-The first layers are applied with as little conscious thought as possible.
-In subsequent layers the story starts to reveal itself and I make the crucial decisions regarding what stays, what gets buried under more paint, and what will be scraped, scratched, sanded, or otherwise coaxed away to reveal previous layers.
+During my process, anything within my reach transforms into a tool to apply and manipulate paint.
+The initial layers happen with minimal conscious thought.
+As subsequent layers unfold, the narrative gradually reveals itself, and I am faced with the pivotal decisions regarding what remains, what becomes obscured beneath additional paint, and what will be scraped, scratched, sanded, or otherwise coaxed away to reveal underlying vestiges.